Document Management for the Distributed Firm

 Many systems advertise document management capabilities, but because law firms’ needs are so document intensive, it makes sense to focus on dedicated document management software.

-For medium and small law firms, Worldox is a popular, cost-effective choice.
-With thousands of installations at firms around the globe, Worldox is a mature DMS with robust features and has a relatively light IT footprint, not requiring any independent database servers such as a SQL Server.
-This software has nearly universal integration with legal software and extensive customization options, so it’s a powerful and safe option for law firms looking to get control of their documents.
+For medium and small law firms, NetDocuments is a popular, cost-effective choice.
+With thousands of installations at firms around the globe, NetDocuments is a cloud DMS with robust features and has a minimal IT footprint for the firm, not requiring any on-premises servers.
+This software integrates with legal software packages such as accounting and has extensive customization options, so it’s a powerful and safe option for law firms looking to get control of their documents.

 Remote Access

-Programs like Worldox almost always have multiple remote access options.
-These features are critical to working productively in the Distributed Firm and careful planning during implementation pays off.
+Remote access to documents, including collaboration features, is critical to working productively in a distributed firm, and careful planning during implementation pays off.

-While the firm may give up physical storage of their documents, steps can be taken to mitigate any risks associated with this and it appears to be the preferred choice for most firms going forward.
-Worldox Cloud Canada is a good example of a cloud document management system with robust features designed for law firms.
+While the firm may give up physical storage of their documents, steps can be taken to mitigate any risks associated with this.
+NetDocuments is a good example of a cloud document management system with robust features designed for law firms.

 Finally, for firms with a virtual desktop infrastructure, remote access to all software including document management comes built in.
 The DMS and the firm’s full software complement is available anywhere users have access to the Internet.